 4. Testing for other Food Sensitivities

 Aside from gluten, there are any number of foods that you may be sensitive to.
-Food sensitives can stimulate the immune system, damage the cut and cause inflammation, all of which can affect fertility.
-You can read more about that here.
+Food sensitives can stimulate the immune system, damage the gut and cause inflammation, all of which can affect fertility.
 There are a number of methods different practitioners use to determine food sensitivities, but in this case bloodwork is going to be the best way to go.

 Ditch any excess in your body that could be hindering your chances of conception, and sustaining a healthy pregnancy.
 The Human Experiment sums this up well and in a very scary way.
 We are overwrought with an unprecedented toxic load.
 The most effective ways for women to detox is through the placenta into their unborn children.
 This is why it’s vitally important for you to do your detoxing before you try to get pregnant.
 Detoxing not only involves diet and lifestyle, but also cleaning up our home environment to eliminate toxins.
 Some of the ways you can detox are: